 If you intend to get pregnant, remove the piercing six months in advance so your body can repair the piercing before it begins to expand.
 The greatest approach to reducing scarring is this.

-If the piercing is totally healed and you’d like to maintain it, you may do so by switching out the jewelry.
+If the piercing is totally okay and you’d like to maintain it, you may do so by switching out the jewelry.
 The flexible, nickel-free wire used in maternity jewelry is polytetrafluoroethylene (PTFE), which expands as your body changes throughout pregnancy.
 During your pregnancy, be careful to keep an eye out for stretching, redness, pain, and infection in the piercing.

 RELATED: Does Belly Button Piercing Close?